-International SEO: do you target by country or language?
+International targeting SEO: by country or language?

 When it comes to choosing your audience the clues are often in the data that you already have.
 You should immediately identify which countries have enough organic search volume of relevant and reasonably competitive keywords that would aid your overall visibility and SEO efforts.

 By selecting these as areas to target and prioritising them in your international SEO process you give yourself the best opportunity to rank highly.